beeeeez/ptclinic/README.md

 ## Project Todos

 ### Intial Visit Form
-- Add spacing at bottom of form so you can actually scroll a bit down, and aren't right up on the bottom of the panel.
+- [x] Add spacing at bottom of form so you can actually scroll a bit down, and aren't right up on the bottom of the panel.
 - [x] Adds to the Patient Info table which visit it is
 - [x] Set form window to scrollable for smaller size windows

 ### Follow Up Visit Form
-- Set form window to scrollable for smaller size windows -- **IN PROGRESS**
 - Based on Visit Type change label of forms to their respective text ex: 'Re-assessment Visit' , 'Follow Up Visit'
 - Fix the missing validation in FollowUpVisit class
+- [x] Set form window to scrollable for smaller size windows
 - [x] Change Visit Type in Patient Information Table when Follow Up Form adds a record to DB
 - [x] Follow Up Visit Class - Constructor + DB functionality